What Is Function Calling?

 Connect your AI to your existing systems.
 No need to rebuild your infrastructure.

-Seamless Experience
+Natural Experience

-Users don’t know the AI is calling APIs—it feels like talking to a human agent.
+Users don’t know the AI is calling APIs.
+It feels like talking to a human agent.

 Flexible